dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 The preceding code:

 * Is an example of a typical memory leak.
-* With frequent calls, causes app memory to increases until the process crashes with an `OutOfMemory` exception.
+* With frequent calls, causes app memory to increase until the process crashes with an `OutOfMemory` exception.

 :::image source="memory/_static/eternal.png" alt-text="Chart showing a memory leak":::